UPDATE: Two men appear in court accused of murder of Sunderland teen Kieran Williams

 “The first hearing will be on July 4th.
 In the meantime, you will both be remanded into custody.”

-Defence solicitors Paul Armstrong, for Hackett, and Angus Westgarth, for Cook, made no representations.
+Defence lawyers Paul Armstrong, for Hackett, and Angus Westgarth, for Cook, made no representations.

 Several members of Hackett’s family attended the two-minute hearing.